mrcbilou/RocketElevatorsDigitalPresenceNode/README.md

 # RocketElevatorsDigitalPresenceNode
-a prototyppe of my Node.js
+a prototype of my Node.js